0

 Delivery to London

-Not actually a London bakery, but one of the best in the country that also delivers to London.
+Pump Street isn't actually a London bakery, but one of the best in the country that also delivers to London so it's well worth noting.
 Their buns are scented with nutmeg, cloves and cinnamon and studded with sweet currants.
-And you could always put a chocolate bar or Easter egg in your shopping basket at the same time...
+And if that isn't enough, you should really order their Hot Cross Bun Chocolate, which is also studded with currants, while you're at it.

 Follow them on Instagram: @pumpstbakery